 So, you are thinking of traveling to Mexico City.
-Before planning to get on a plane to head over to the biggest city in the world, take note of things you must do while visiting there.
+Before traveling on a plane to head over to the biggest city in the world, take note of things you must do while visiting there.

 2. City architecture.
-Mexico City has amazing architecture and not because of tall, modern buildings, but the 17th-century colonial architecture that you will be able to see everywhere– from amazing churches and baroque style altars to old palaces like Downtown Mexico Hotel.
+Mexico City has impressive architecture and not because of tall, modern buildings, but the 17th-century colonial architecture that you will be able to see everywhere–from amazing churches and baroque style altars to old palaces like Downtown Mexico Hotel.

 4. Visit as many cathedrals and churches as you can.
 Rich with history and architectural details, many from Spanish colonial times–these temples are just amazing.

-5. Stand in the middle of the Zocalo and admire the government buildings that are great for a panoramic picture.
+5. Stand in the middle of the Zocalo and admire the government buildings.
+We suggest taking a great panoramic picture.

 6. Feeling adventurous?
 Visit the Sonora market just a few minutes from the city center or a few stops by metro.
 You will find everything at this place from witchcraft, medicinal herbs, street food, toys, clothing…anything really.
 Tip: go in the early morning for safety.
 It is not suggested to go in the late afternoon or at night.